Everest Gokyo Ri Trek

 2. If you have any queries regarding the trip, contact us via email or WhatsApp.

-3. If you are okay with the plan, click the Book Now option on the right-hand side.
+3. If you agree, click the Book Now option on the right.

-5. To confirm your booking, we require a 50% deposit on the total cost of the trek.
+5. To confirm your booking, we require a 50% deposit of the total trek cost.
 You can pay the remaining amount after landing in Nepal.

 Local Guide & Porters

 One of the unique aspects of My Everest Trip is that we provide our clients with a local guide and porter for their trip.
-We mostly provide local Sherpa guides for expeditions in the Himalayas, who are not only experienced professionals but also known for their bravery.
+We mainly offer local Sherpa guides for expeditions in the Himalayas, who are experienced professionals and known for their bravery.
 They are familiar with the region’s trails, landscape, and culture.
 Most of our guides are born and raised in the areas where the trek takes place.
 They provide complete knowledge of the area’s history, diverse ecosystem, and culture.

 How Long is Gokyo Trek?

-MyEverestTrek Gokyo trek is about 11 days of the journey in total.
+MyEverestTrek Gokyo trek is about 11 days long in total.
 Including two days for arrival and departure and one day in Kathmandu, your actual time in the mountains is ten days.
-Since there are two rest days, one in Namche and the other in Gokyo village, the solid trekking days are eight.
+Since there are two rest days, one in Namche and the other in Gokyo village, there are eight solid trekking days.

 What are the Hotels in Gokyo Like?

 You have plenty of options for choosing excellent, standard accommodation at a lower altitude.
 At higher altitudes, you have limited accommodation facilities.
-During the trek, you can find several tea houses facilitating capacity at a fair cost.
+During the trek, you can find several tea houses that offer accommodation at a fair cost.
 They provide basic facilities like a single bed with a pillow and blankets.
-As the off-season begins, the rate of accommodation becomes cheap.
-Read the complete Everest Gokyo Trek Guide.
+As the off-season begins, the rate of accommodation becomes cheaper.
+Could you read the complete Everest Gokyo Trek Guide?

 How to Reach Gokyo Lake?